NatureGeorge/pdb-profiling-documentation/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Want to perform batch retrieve of metadata from PDBe RESTful API?" content = "The **P**rotein **D**ata**B**ank </br>is regarded as one of the most valuable resources in bioinformatics researches but requires huge storage to scan through a large amount of PDB Entry.
-The [RESTful services provided by EBI](https://www.ebi.ac.uk/pdbe/pdbe-rest-api) saves users' life by providing different API calls that focus on a different aspect of relevant information like data scheme, experimental details, and so on." align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Want to perform batch retrieval of metadata from PDBe RESTful API??" content = "The **P**rotein **D**ata**B**ank is regarded as one of the most valuable resources in bioinformatics researches but requires huge storage to scan through a large amount of PDB entries.
+The [RESTful services](https://www.ebi.ac.uk/pdbe/pdbe-rest-api) provided by EBI saves users' life by providing different API calls that focus on a different aspect of relevant information like data scheme, experimental details, and so on." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).